exercism/v3/languages/common-lisp/exercises/concept/pizza-pi/.docs/instructions.md

 On Lilly's planet, all cheese comes in perfect cubes and is sold by size.
 (What were you expecting?
 This is an alien planet after all...)
-Your task is to help Lilly calculate how many pizzas she can make using any given cheese cube.
+Your task is to help Lilly calculate how many pizzas they can make using any given cheese cube.
 Mozzarella cheese has a density of 0.5 grams per cubic centimeter and every pizza needs 3 grams of cheese per square centimeter.
 Given the side-length of some cheese cube and the pizzas' diameter, calculate the number of pizzas